andrewderango/NHL-Projections-2023/README.md

 # NHL Projections 2023

+**Important Note**: This project is the previous iteration of [IceAnalytics](https://iceanalytics.ca/home).
+It has since been migrated to the [IceAnalytics GitHub Repo](https://github.com/andrewderango/IceAnalytics).

 ## Overview
 Welcome to the NHL Projections 2023 GitHub repository!
 This repository houses a comprehensive stacked ensemble machine learning pipeline focused on predicting player statistics and generating probability distributions of various stats for 950 NHL players.
 In this README, I'll provide a detailed overview of the repository, including how the model works, the data pipeline, the machine learning algorithms employed, and the results obtained.